The Impact of Police Radio Encryption on Communities

 Radio Television Digital News Association (RTDNA)

-2023 Survey Finding: Police radio encryption ranked as #1 concern for news directors nationwide
+In its 2023 survey, RTDNA found that police radio encryption ranked as the top concern for news directors nationwide.

 Reporters Committee for Freedom of the Press

-Position: Encryption "fundamentally undermines the role of the press as a check on government power"
+The Reporters Committee stated that encryption "fundamentally undermines the role of the press as a check on government power."

 Associated Press

-Position: Joined coalitions opposing encryption in multiple states, citing threat to press freedom and public's right to know
+The Associated Press joined coalitions opposing encryption in multiple states, citing the threat to press freedom and the public's right to know.

 First Amendment Implications